-The education level of Layton citizens is substantially higher than the typical US community, as 31.82% of adults in Layton have at least a bachelor's degree.
+The education level of Layton citizens is very high relative to the national average among all cities (21.84%): 35.27% of adults in Layton have a bachelor's degree or even advanced degree.

-Layton is a somewhat ethnically-diverse city.
+Layton is a very ethnically-diverse city.
 The people who call Layton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Layton residents report their race to be White, followed by Asian.
 Layton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.10% of the city’s residents.
-Important ancestries of people in Layton include German, Irish, Scottish, and Danish.
+People of Hispanic or Latino origin account for 13.34% of the city’s residents.
+Important ancestries of people in Layton include English, German, Irish, European, and Scottish.

 The most common language spoken in Layton is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Tagalog.